gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - if a constant is changed in a dependency, but that constant wasn't used in your code
 - if a change is made in a class containing a constant, but the value of the constant didn't change

-For all those cases, the previous behavior was to recompile everything, because of the way the Java compiler inlines constants.
+For all those cases, the previous behavior was to recompile everything, because of the way constants are inlined by the Java compiler.
 The new incremental compiler will recompile only the small subset of potentially affected classes.
 In addition, the incremental compiler is now backed by in-memory caches, avoiding a lot of disk I/O which slowed it down.

 ### Plugin library upgrades